Ferdinand Gregorovius

-Ferdinand Gregorovius ([ˈfɛʁdinant ɡʁeɡoˈʁoːvi̯ʊs]; 19 January 1821, Neidenburg, East Prussia, Kingdom of Prussia – 1 May 1891, Munich, Kingdom of Bavaria) was a German historian who specialized in the medieval history of Rome.
+Ferdinand Gregorovius ([ˈfɛʁdinant ɡʁeɡoˈʁoːvi̯ʊs]; 19 January 1821 – 1 May 1891) was a German historian who specialized in the medieval history of Rome.

 Biography

 Gregorovius was the son of Neidenburg district justice council Ferdinand Timotheus Gregorovius and his wife Wilhelmine Charlotte Dorothea Kausch.
 An earlier ancestor named Grzegorzewski had come to Prussia from Poland.
 Members of the Gregorovius family lived in Prussia for over 300 years, and produced many jurists, preachers and artists.
 One famous ancestor of Ferdinand's was Johann Adam Gregorovius, born 1681 in Johannisburg, district of Gumbinnen.

-Ferdinand Gregorovius was born at Neidenburg, East Prussia (now Nidzica, Poland), and studied theology and philosophy at the University of Königsberg.
+Gregorovius was born in Neidenburg, East Prussia in the Kingdom of Prussia (now Nidzica, Poland), and studied theology and philosophy at the University of Königsberg.
 In 1838, he joined the student association, the Corps Masovia.
 After teaching for many years, Gregorovius took up residence in Italy in 1852, where he remained for over twenty years.
 In 1876, he was made an honorary citizen of Rome, the first German to be awarded this honor.
 A street and a square are named after him.
-He eventually returned to Germany, where he died in Munich.
+He eventually retired to the Kingdom of Bavaria, where he died in Munich.